Mohansundark/event-booking-system/README.md

 ## Overview

 The Event Booking System is a web application built with Node.js, TypeScript, Express.js, and MongoDB.
-It provides functionality for managing events, booking tickets, and handling user authentication.
+It provides functionality for managing events and booking tickets.
 The system supports creating events, booking tickets with limits, and printing tickets.

 ## Features